 You have each cycle of treatment in the following way:

-- epirubicin as an injection into your vein
+- you have epirubicin as an injection into your vein

-- oxaliplatin as a drip for 2 hours into the bloodstream
+- you have oxaliplatin as a drip over 2 hours

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.

 We haven't listed all the side effects.
 It is very unlikely that you will have all of these side effects, but you might have some of them at the same time.

 How often and how severe the side effects are can vary from person to person.
 They also depend on what other treatment you are having.
 For example, your side effects could be worse if you are also having other drugs or radiotherapy.

 Your doctor or nurse will go through the possible side effects.
 They will monitor you closely during treatment and check how you are at your appointments.
 Contact your advice line as soon as possible if: